Catherine-Anokwuru/Catherine-Anokwuru/README.md

 - 💬 Ask me about Frontend development, Asynchronous Javascript, ReactJs, and Frontend frameworks and libraries.
 - 💼 Job interests: Frontend Engineer (Intern or Junior level), UI Engineer.
 - 📫 You can contact me by emailing catherineanokwuru@gmail.com.
-- ⚡ Fun fact: I love watching sitcoms, laughter is the best medicine.
+- ⚡ Fun fact: I love watching sitcoms because laughter is the best medicine.
 ---